-The South Florida Theatre League’s Annual Unified Auditions are coming up on Monday February 19, 2018 at ArtServe from 3:00 PM to 9:00 PM.
-Our companion Audition Workshops with Michael Leeds and Caryl Fantel will be held on Monday February 12 at ArtServe.
-Currently ALL available timeslots are filled.
-You can sign up to be on the waiting list.
+The South Florida Theatre League’s Annual Unified Auditions are coming up on Monday February 18, 2019 at ArtServe from 3:00 PM to 9:00 PM.
+Our companion Audition Workshops with Michael Leeds and Caryl Fantel will be held on Monday February 11 at ArtServe.

 Our Unified Auditions allow actors the opportunity to audition for multiple theatre companies at once.
 Actors are limited to a 1-minute monologue and up to sixteen bars of a song.